isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 </td>
 <td rowspan="1" colspan="1">
 <p>On 1 Jan 1987, Minister of State for Education, Mr Tang Guan Seng, flagged
-off a 16-km walk from the old RV campus at Jalan Kuala to the new RV campus at West Coast Road.</p>
+off a 16-km walk from the old RV campus at Jalan Kuala to the new RVHS campus at West Coast Road.</p>
 </td>
 </tr>
 <tr>